coreos/butane/docs/examples.md

 ### Using password authentication

-You can use a Fedora CoreOS Config to set a password for a local user.
+You can use a Butane config to set a password for a local user.
 Building on the previous example, we can configure the `password_hash` for one or more users:

 <!-- butane-config -->
 ```yaml